concrete-sangminlee/concrete-sangminlee/README.md

 # Experiences

-[1] 2022 Fall Semester - Head Teaching Assistant in 'Introduction to IoT, AI, and Big Data', 'Creative Engineering Design', and 'IoT and Creative Engineering Design'
+[1] 2022 Fall Semester - Head Teaching Assistant in 'Introduction to IoT, AI, and Big Data', 'Creative Engineering Design', and 'IoT and Creative Engineering Design' <br />
 [2] 2022 Spring Semester - Teaching Assistant in 'Introduction to IoT, AI, and Big Data', 'Creative Engineering Design', 'IoT and Creative Engineering Design', 'Architecture and AI', and 'Structural Experiment and Material' <br />
 [3] 2021 Fall Semester - Teaching Assistant in 'Mechanics of Materials for Architectural Engineering', 'Prestressed Concrete',  'Creative Engineering Design', 'IoT and Creative Engineering Design', and 'Introduction to IoT, AI, and Big Data' <br />
 [4] 2021 Spring Semester - Teaching Assistant in 'Introduction to IoT, AI, and Big Data' and 'Computation in Architectural Engineering' <br />